parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Solver.Nonlinear.Globalization   LineSearch

-This key specifies which preconditioner to use.
+*string* **Solver.Linear.Preconditioner** MGSemi This key specifies which preconditioner to use.
 Currently, the three choices are **NoPC, MGSemi, PFMG, PFMGOctree** and **SMG**.
 The choice **NoPC** specifies that no preconditioner should be used.
 The choice **MGSemi** specifies a semi-coarsening multigrid algorithm which uses a point relaxation method.
 The choice **SMG** specifies a semi-coarsening multigrid algorithm which uses plane relaxations.
 This method is more robust than **MGSemi**, but generally requires more memory and compute time.
 The choice **PFMGOctree** can be more efficient for problems with large numbers of inactive cells.
-Example Useage:

 .. container:: list